Georift/install-jellyfin-tizen/README.md

 Total time: 00:00:12.205
 ```

-At this point you can find jellyfin on your TV by navigating to Apps -> Downloaded (scroll down), where you'll find jellyfin.
+At this point you can find jellyfin on your TV by navigating to Apps -> Downloaded (scroll down), where you'll find Jellyfin.

-## Supported platforms
+## Supported Platforms

 At the moment, these steps should work on any amd64 based system.
 Platforms
 like the Raspberry Pi, which run ARM chips, are not yet supported, but